wschenk/willschenk.com/content/articles/2018/building-a-hugo-site/index.md

 $ hugo server --watch --verbose --buildDrafts --cleanDestinationDir --disableFastRender
 ```

-These are some useful development flags, `---buildDrafts` does what you'd expect and `--disableFastRender` helps make sure that your shift-reloading gets the latest version of the fine.
+These are some useful development flags, `---buildDrafts` does what you'd expect and `--disableFastRender` helps make sure that your shift-reloading gets the latest version of the file.

 ## Layouts, blocks and partials